hal0taso/PEanalyzer/README.md

 ## 1. default

-search all Section contain Initialized data or Memory can read and print string literals
+Print string literals by searching all sections, which contains initialized data or has permission to read.
+You can specify `string_min` length using `--length` or `-l` option.
+`string_min` value is minimum length considered as string literals.

 ```
 $ ./src/pe.py ./testfile/ConsoleApplication1.exe